Fairness & Transparency

 Private Medical Insurance

-Employees and their immediate family are eligible to join the AXA PPP medical insurance scheme on their first day of employment.
+Employees and their immediate family are eligible to join the AXA Global medical insurance scheme on their first day of employment.
 This is provided to you free of cost.

 Amongst other benefits, this covers doctor/specialist fees, emergency ambulance, A&E and hospital bed costs.
 (Inclusion is subject to acceptance by the Insurers.)

 From the first day of your employment, you and your immediate family are entitled to access the employee wellbeing service free of charge.
 The Employee Wellbeing programme offers a confidential helpline, staffed by professionals who can help you deal with any personal problems that you may be experiencing.

 |Grade||Annual Leave Entitlement|

 |Deputy Director||28 days|

 The Flexitime System is available for employees up to and including Senior Analyst grade.